biscuit-auth/biscuit/code/README.md

 There's probably a lot of low hanging fruit in optimizing those, but token attenuation and verification happening in less than 1ms makes it usable.

+#### Signature overhead

+a Ristretto point can be stored in 32 bytes, a Scalar can be stored in 32 bytes

+With the first method, we will store 2 points (pubkey and gamma) and 1 scalar per block, and 1 point and 1 scalar in the signature.
+With the second method, we will store 1 point (pubkey) and 1 scalar per block, and 2 points and 1 scalar in the signature.

+So, for the first method:
+- 1 block: 1 * 96 + 64 = 160 bytes
+- 2 blocks: 2 * 96 + 64 = 256 bytes
+- 5 blocks: 5 * 96 + 64 = 544 bytes
+- 10 blocks: 10 * 96 + 64 = 1024 bytes

+For the second method:
+- 1 block: 1 * 64 + 96 = 160 bytes
+- 2 blocks: 2 * 64 + 96 = 224 bytes
+- 5 blocks: 5 * 64 + 96 = 416 bytes
+- 10 blocks: 10 * 64 + 96 = 736 bytes

 Since this solution uses a well known curve, there's a higher chance of getting good quality implementations in other languages.